All the latest news and events from Accent Music Education Hub

 Whole Class Instrumental and Vocal Lessons

-Still following rigorous safe-guarding guidelines, all but 1 of our Whole class Music and Arts projects are being delivered face to face in schools.
-Feedback from both tutors and schools is extremely positive and it’s heart-warming to hear of the response from pupils and staff at having the opportunity to take part in practical Music and the Performing Arts activities once again!
+Following rigorous safe-guarding guidelines, all of our Whole class Music and Arts projects are being delivered face to face in schools once again.
+Feedback from both the tutors and schools is extremely positive and it continues to be heart-warming to hear of the response from pupils and staff at having the opportunity to enjoy practical Music and the Performing Arts activities once again!

 For further details please contact firstname.lastname@example.org

-A combination of online and live rehearsals are now running for most of our district instrumental groups.
-For further details, please contact Ensembles Co-ordinator firstname.lastname@example.org
+Live rehearsals are now running for all of our district instrumental groups.
+For further details, please contact our Ensembles co-ordinator: email@example.com

 We will continue to monitor the situation carefully following guidelines from Warrington and Halton Borough Councils, Public Health England and the Department for Education.